 We step in to provide a better alternative.
 We still sell wine for 30-70% off, but the discreet nature of our relationships allows us to access phenomenal wines.

 As a micro-negociant, Claudine sources barrels of wine that are ready for bottling.
-The wines are the exact same ones used by the winery - no “cellar scraps” here.
 We meticulously taste through each barrel and take only the best ones.
+We aim to source the exact same wines used by the winery - no “cellar scraps” here.

 Our model also means that the vineyard and winemaking decisions are left to the experts - including one who was named one of the “9 best consulting winemaker’s in Napa” by Robert Parker.
 The wines reflect purely the winemaker’s intent.